zspencer/www.zeespencer.com/songs/_posts/2012-02-26-coding-the-distance.markdown

-Reluctantly crouched at the command line keyboards clicking and clacking in time the green bar flashes, the vim pops up churning, and burning, they yearn for server up they deftly maneuver and regex to rename fingers flying fast keyboards in flame reckless and wild, they commit and they push
+Reluctantly crouched at the command line keyboards clicking and clacking in time the green bar flashes, the vim pops up churning, and burning, they push changes up they deftly maneuver and regex to rename fingers flying fast keyboards in flame reckless and wild, they commit and they push